 7. Assume that there will be nowhere to wash

-Whilst we’re discussing toiletries, it also goes without saying that you should take sunscreen, as there’s unlikely to be any shade from the glaring sun.
+While we’re discussing toiletries, it also goes without saying you should take sunscreen, as there’s unlikely to be any shade from the glaring sun.

 8. Dress for wet weather

-Whilst the forecast might be for beautiful sunshine, the weather can change quickly – we do live in the UK, after all.
-Pack some waterproof clothing and some spare underwear, just in case you get rained on.
+While the forecast might be for sunshine, the weather can change quickly – we do live in the UK, after all.
+Pack waterproof clothing and some spare underwear, just in case you get rained on.

 9. Make friends with the camp next to you

-Everyone’s at a music festival for one reason only – to listen to some music, and to have a good time.
-Which means that nobody is going to shoot you down if you try to make friends.
+Everyone’s at a music festival for one reason only – to have a good time.
+Which means nobody is going to shoot you down if you try to make friends.
 Equally, it’s useful to have allies at nearby camps, as you can cash in on your new found friendship later when you inevitably run out of toilet paper.
 Keep an eye out for truly spectacular camps, as they’re usually the best prepared for every eventuality.

 10. Make sure you’re covered

-Whilst the majority of people attend festivals to have a good time, there are some that are opportunistic, and so there is likely to be a high risk of theft of your mobile phones and gadgets.
-Our gadget insurance covers mobile phones anywhere in the UK, and up to 30 days worldwide against theft, accidental damage and loss, so make sure you’re covered when attending festivals this season.
+The majority of people attend festivals to have a good time, but there are also some who don’t, and so there is likely to be a high risk of theft of your mobile phones and gadgets.
+Our flexible gadget insurance covers mobile phones anywhere in the UK, and up to 120 days worldwide against theft, accidental damage and loss, so make sure you’re covered when attending festivals this season.